-Class Participation and Attendance
+Class Participation and Attendance:

 Online course work will use a seminar format and will include a combination of dialogue, dialectic, and inquiry.
 All students should participate in online class discussions by offering substantive comments.
 Weekly attendance in live session is expected.
 If for some legitimate reason you are unable to attend, it is your responsibility to notify the instructor as soon as possible and explain the reason for your absence.
-To earn course credit, a student must attend at least 75% of all scheduled live sessions.
-After two live session absences, you will be referred to the student support team for counseling.
 Please consult the syllabus for each course to determine the attendance expectations for each faculty.